pnp/teams-dev-samples/samples/tab-sso/src/nodejs/README.md

 ## Microsoft Teams Toolkit

-Please note that this sample has been built using the Microsoft Teams Toolkit, which enables you to create custom Teams apps directly within the [Visual Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/visual-studio-overview) or [Visual Studio Code](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/visual-studio-code-overview) IDE.
-In particular, the December 2020 release of this toolkit provides improved support for [creating SSO Tabs](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/visual-studio-code-tab-sso).
+Please note that this sample has been built using the Microsoft Teams Toolkit, which enables you to create custom Teams apps directly within the [Visual Studio](https://docs.microsoft.com/microsoftteams/platform/toolkit/visual-studio-overview) or [Visual Studio Code](https://docs.microsoft.com/microsoftteams/platform/toolkit/visual-studio-code-overview) IDE.
+In particular, the December 2020 release of this toolkit provides improved support for [creating SSO Tabs](https://docs.microsoft.com/microsoftteams/platform/toolkit/visual-studio-code-tab-sso).
 This sample starts with a Teams Toolkit project and adds a few additional capabilities, particularly for working with the SSO token.

+## Microsoft identity platform

+This sample is secured with [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/).
+It uses Microsoft [Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js) to implement acquisition of access tokens.
+In particular, the front-end React project uses [Microsoft Authentication Library for React (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React), while the the `api-server` uses [Microsoft Authentication Library for Node](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) (MSAL Node).

 ## Minimal Path to Awesome